MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 ## How to use blockchain oracles {#use-blockchain-oracles}

-There are multiple oracle applications you can integrate into your Ethereum dapp:
+There are multiple oracle applications you can integrate into your Nephele dapp:

 **[Chainlink](https://chain.link/)** - _Chainlink decentralized oracle networks provide tamper-proof inputs, outputs, and computations to support advanced smart contracts on any blockchain._